ga-wdi-boston/mongoose/README.md

 ## Objectives

--   Use Mongoose to help validate data to be stored in MongoDB
+-   Use Mongoose to access and manipulate a MongoDB database from a JavaScript program.
--   Use Mongoose as an object-document mapper within a JavaScript program
+-   Use JavaScript Promises to combine Mongoose operations.
+-   Set up validations in Mongoose to validate data for storage in MongoDB.

 ## Preparation